bcarlson22/bcarlson22.github.io/about.md

-My name is Brett Carlson, I am a cybersecurity student from New England.
+My name is Brett, I am a cybersecurity student from New England.

 I enjoy computer science and cybsersecurity, science fiction, amateur radio, writing, reading, card games, and board games.

-I am a licensed amateur radio operator (HAM) and a member of the American Radio Relay League (ARRL).
-My call sign is XXXXX.